ONE OF HERTFORDSHIRE'S MOST FLOURISHING CRICKET CLUBS

 Knebworth Park is one of Hertfordshire's most flourishing cricket clubs.
 It has two adjoining grounds beautifully situated in front of Knebworth House and has first-class practice facilities.

-The first XI is in the Saracens Herts League Championship Division.
+The first XI is in the Saracens Herts League Division One.

-Furthermore, we’re one of the few in the county to run six senior league teams on a Saturday – and on Sundays run a senior XI and an occasional development XI.
+Furthermore, we’re one of the few in the county to run five senior league teams on a Saturday – and on Sundays run a senior XI and an occasional development XI.

 The club is seeking new players to strengthen its teams at all levels.